List of Indonesian snacks

-This is list of Indonesian snacks.
+This is a list of Indonesian snacks.
 In Indonesian, snacks are called kudapan, makanan kecil (lit. "small food") or makanan ringan (lit. "light food").
 They might taste savoury or sweet, snack foods are a significant aspect of Indonesian cuisine which is very diverse.
 Traditional kue snacks — a collection of steamed or fried snacks with rice-flour and coconut sugar-based ingredients, exist in many forms.
 While traditional crackers of krupuk and kripik chips were also a popular crispy choice.